Data visualization with Python I

 • Goal:

-• Not a comprehensive introduction to Python or even to data visualization with Python.
+• Not: A comprehensive introduction to Python or even to data visualization with Python.

 • Approach: